-EU has no role to play in Malta 'assassination' probe
+EU washes hands of Malta 'assassination' probe

-The EU will be watching to see if Malta conducts a proper investigation into the murder of a leading journalist, but it has no mandate to intervene.
+The EU will be watching to see if Malta conducts a proper investigation into the murder of a leading journalist, but has no mandate to intervene.

-That was the message from the European Commission on Tuesday (24 October), amid calls from MEPs for a more robust response.
+That was the message from the European Commission on Tuesday (24 October), amid calls from MEPs for a more strident response.

 "Malta must show to Europe and the world that its rules and regulations are healthy and robust," Commission vice president Frans Timmermans told MEPs in Strasbourg in a debate devoted to what he called the "assassination" of Daphne Caruana Galizia in Malta last week.

-"If problems of a more general or systemic nature are brought to light, they must also be addressed, regardless of the consequences," Timmermans said, referring to Caruana Galizia's revelations, prior to her death, that Maltese prime minister Joseph Muscat and his cabinet members had secret offshore accounts brought to light in the Panama Papers leak.
+"If problems of a more general or systemic nature are brought to light, they must also be addressed, regardless of the consequences," Timmermans said.

+His caveat referred to Caruana Galizia's Panama Papers-linked revelations, prior to her death, that Maltese prime minister Joseph Muscat's wife and his cabinet members had secret offshore accounts.

-Timmermans added that EU institutions had little role to play in national criminal justice matters, however.
+But Timmermans added that EU institutions had little role to play in national criminal matters.

 "Under the treaties, the European Commission has limited powers in this area," he said.